Keynote and Plenary Program

 In this session, a panel of experts look at what we can learn from the experience, both directly, for managing future pandemics, and indirectly as lessons for other crises and wider societal issues.
 They explore what others have learned, the importance of listening to experts, and how experts can work with policy makers to help make better decisions before and during a crisis.

-- Stuart McDonald MBE – Co founder of the Covid-19 Actuaries Response Group and Head of Demographic Assumptions & Methodology, Lloyds Banking Group (UK)
+- Stuart McDonald MBE – Co founder of the Covid-19 Actuaries Response Group and Head of Demographic Assumptions & Methodology, Partner LCP (UK)

 - Maia Gould – Strategic Services Lead, ANU School of Cybernetics